hunkam/hunkam/README.md

 - 👋 Hi, I’m @hunkam (Hunter)
 - 👀 I’m interested in ... formula 1
-- 🌱 I’m currently learning ... django
+- 🌱 I’m currently learning ... mysql
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... however is easisest for you